josh-justjosh/parkrun-Cancellations/_pages/uk-ie-data.md

 <p>Below is a summary of the UK Data broken down by constituent country.</p>
 <div class="hscrollable">
     <table style="width: 100%;">
-        {% for row in site.data.parkrun.uk-data %}
+        {% for row in site.data.uk-data %}
             <tr>
                 {% if forloop.first %}
                     {% for pair in row %}